justinjoco/cryptography/README.md

 ## Acknowledgments

-* Thank you to Avi Kak from Purdue University for creating the BitVector module and provided some foundational functions that helped with the implementation of these algorithms.
+* Thank you to Avi Kak from Purdue University for creating the BitVector module and providing some foundational functions that helped with the implementation of these algorithms.